mscharley/github4s/docs/src/main/tut/pull_request.md

 ## Get an individual review

-You can get an individual review for a pull request using `getReview`, it takes as arguments:
+You can get an individual review for a pull request using `getReview`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - the pull request id.